omkushwaha9/Zomato-Landing-Page/README.md

 # This is a simple zomato landing page

+## setup created here